stefan-peng/oboeta/README.md

 Here's how the overall system works: You maintain a collection of (paper) flashcards organized any way you like provided that each one has a unique identifier.
 (I use monotonically-increasing positive integers for mine.)
 On the electronic side, you maintain two plain UTF-8-encoded text files:

-1. a [CSV][CSV] file (the "deck") containing one flashcard per line, each beginning with the flashcard's unique identifier; and
+1. a [DSV][DSV] file (the "deck") containing one flashcard per line, each beginning with the flashcard's unique identifier; and
-2. a CSV file (the "log") containing records of flashcard reviews.
+2. a DSV file (the "log") containing records of flashcard reviews.

-Oboeta is agnostic about the deck's data: It only expects that the file is a CSV file and that the first field of each line is a unique identifier.
+Oboeta is agnostic about the deck's data: It only expects that the file is a DSV file and that the first field of each line is a unique identifier.
 You can format everything else however you want.
 This makes adding, editing, and reformatting flashcards a cinch: Just edit the deck file.
 You can use any text-manipulating program to do this.

 On the other hand, the requirements for the log are more stringent: